athifbinu/SecretMessageApp/READMI.md

 * Start To Type Some Secret Message

-* To Get An Link At That Link Was A Secret Message
+* To Get An Link And Copy after Paste the Browser